 - 2 Tablespoons bacon fat (to help keep moist)

 - ¼ cup smoked Gouda cheese, shredded (optional)

 - 1 teaspoon salt

 - 4-6 slices bacon or jalapeno bacon is a great option

 - 4-6 hamburger buns

 - Garnish: lettuce, tomatoes, pickles

-Serve buffalo burgers on hamburger rolls, topped with bacon, lettuce, tomato and pickles.
-Oh, and don't forget some extra Smokey BBQ Ketchup and a cold bottle of beer on the side.
+- Serve buffalo burgers on hamburger rolls, topped with bacon, lettuce, tomato, pickles, and additional BBQ sauce on the side.